amuricys/sars/README.md

-Rewriting this thing: https://github.com/amuricys/sa-surface-2d in a language that doesn't give me a migraine.
+Rewriting this THING: https://github.com/amuricys/sa-surface-2d in a language that doesn't give me a migraine.

 Plus it's a good exercise!